 Plan this task accordingly, as the update may take some time to complete.
 Once complete, you'll need to perform the next task below of changing the Framework Logon policy to Identity Server.

-When using the Identity Server with Ivanti® Endpoint Manager powered by Landesk, all configuration settings are automatically populated with the details needed to run it from your LDAP database.
+When using the Identity Server with Ivanti® Endpoint Manager, all configuration settings are automatically populated with the details needed to run it from your LDAP database.

 This step must be done prior to changing the logon policy for BridgeIT to Identity Server.